cisagov/manage.get.gov/docs/operations/import_export.md

 records to the registry on load.
 If this is unset, or set to True, it will load the database and not attempt to update the registry on load.

+Please note that there is currently a bug (missing batch importing, see #2862) so this may not work smoothly right now currently.

 To scp the exported_tables.zip file from local to the sandbox, run the following:

 Get passcode by running: